-The registrant has stated that the proposed STR is used 8-10 days a month between bookings.
+The owner has stated that the proposed STR is not used by the registrant for any part of the year.

 (B) Whether or not there are established STRs within three hundred (300) feet of the proposed STR measured in all directions from property lines "as the crow flies."